M-85 (Michigan highway): Route description

-As M-85 approaches downtown, it crosses over the Canadian Pacific-owned Michigan Central Railway Tunnel.
+As M-85 approaches downtown, it crosses over the CPKC Railway-owned Michigan Central Railway Tunnel.
 Several blocks later, the highway passes over M-10 (Lodge Freeway) without an interchange near Huntington Place.
 Fort Street continues carrying the M-85 designation as far east as the intersection with Griswold Street, one block west of Campus Martius Park.

 M-85 is maintained by the Michigan Department of Transportation (MDOT) like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-85 were the 42,786 vehicles daily in Wyandotte; the lowest count was 5,976 vehicles per day at the southern terminus.
 All of M-85 has been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.
 Between the two I-75 interchanges, M-85 is the closest state trunkline to Lake Erie and the Detroit River, making it a part of the Lake Erie Circle Tour (LECT).